-208. When it assumes its responsibilities, the PRA will adopt parts of the pre-existing FSA Handbook.
-It will review the

-Handbook after this point, and will replace it with a rulebook, containing only the PRA's rules.
-Other relevant types of material currently in the FSA Handbook, for example procedures manuals, and information on how the PRA itself will act, will be published separately.
+208. On 1 April 2013, the PRA adopted the prudential aspects of the FSA Handbook.
+The PRA is reviewing the Handbook, and will replace it with a rulebook, containing only the PRA's rules.
+The PRA intends to limit strictly the use of guidance material in the rulebook.
+Other relevant types of material currently in the Handbook, for example procedures manuals, and information on how the PRA itself will act, will be published separately.